theogravity/cerebro/README.md

 A production-grade configuration system.

 This is a developer-friendly improvement on the battle-tested configuration library [`cerebro`](https://github.com/yahoo/cerebro) used at Yahoo and Samsung properties serving millions of users.

 - Define your configuration using YAML.
+- Override any YAML configuration using environment variables.
 - Use alternate configuration values based on a defined context.
-  * Want to use use one value for dev, and another for production?
+  * Want to use one value for dev and another for production?
 You can!
   * Dynamically adjust config values through things like query parameters - great for doing things like bucket (A/B-style) testing.
   * ...and much more!
 - Group settings by tags (aka `labels`)
-- Override any configuration using environment variables.
 - 99% test coverage

 # Fork notice